From BR Bullpen

 - Died May 13, 1943 in Altoona, PA USA

 "Pat Malone is nearly forgotten in Cub and baseball history, yet he was a two-time 20-game winner, a key part of two Cub pennant winners, and he won 18 games in his rookie season, 1929. . ." - from the website The Top 100 Cubs of All Time, which chooses Pat Malone as # 67

-Born in Altoona, Pennsylvania in 1902, Malone attended Juniata College.
+Born in Altoona, Pennsylvania in 1902, Malone played football for Juniata College after a stint in the army.
 He began his pro career with the Knoxville Pioneers in 1921, going 13-12.
 Over the next several years, he had mixed success but triumphed in 1926 when he went 28-13 for the Des Moines Demons, a team whose player-manager was Shano Collins.
-The next summer, he went 20-18 for the Minneapolis Millers before joining the Chicago Cubs in 1928.
+The next summer, 1927, he went 20-18 for the Minneapolis Millers before joining the Chicago Cubs in 1928.

 Following his major league days, Malone spent 1938 playing in the minors for several different teams.

 "Pat was always the life of the party . . .
 He liked the night life of a big city . . ." - from an article in the January 21, 1938 New York Post titled "Yank Roster Doesn't Look Quite the Same Without Old Blubber Pat Malone"

 After baseball, Malone was a farmer and ran a restaurant in his hometown of Altoona.
 He died at age 40 from pancreatitis, only a few years after his professional baseball career ended.